-For the rest of the Spring semester to May 20, 2020, instruction and College services will be delivered remotely.
+For the rest of the Spring semester, instruction and College services will be delivered remotely.
 Students and non-essential personnel should not be on the main campus or the Monroe Center.
-Students and employees should monitor their College email and the FCC COVID-19 webpage.
+Students and employees should monitor their College email and visit Frederick.edu/COVID-19 for updates about the FCC response to coronavirus

 The following resources provide information for students and faculty to make this transition.